go-aah/docs/logging.md

   * **Child Logger:** You can create child logger from aah logger instance.
 Upon creation it inherits parent logger context values once.
       - After creation, any changes to context value on parent or child does not affect each other.
       - All the log entries made by child logger; logged in parent receiver.
-      - Child logger is handy when you want have logger per functionality.
-For example: you could create new application child logger via `aah.NewChildLogger(fields)`.
+      - Child logger is handy when you want have logger per functionality/package/file, etc. For example: you could create new application child logger via `aah.NewChildLogger(fields)`.

 ## Human Readable and Machine Parsable Logging